ietf-wg-privacypass/base-drafts/draft-davidson-pp-protocol.md

 The `Ciphersuite` enum provides identifiers for each of the supported ciphersuites of the protocol.
 Some initial values that are supported by the core protocol are described in {{pp-ciphersuites}}.
-Note that the list of supported ciphersuites may be expanded by extensions to core protocol description.
+Note that the list of supported ciphersuites may be expanded by extensions to the core protocol description in separate documents.

 ### Keys {#pp-issuer-keys}